BloomTech-Labs/community-calendar-fe/okta-guide.md

 There are two different dashboard views with slightly different tools on each.
 To switch between the two, you can hover over the selector in the top left side of the screen which says `Developer Console` or `Classic UI` depending on which you are in, then click the other option that appears.

+### Applications

+This tab manages all of the applications within your organization.
+Adminstrators can add applications to the organization here, or edit security settings, login redirect paths, sign on rules, and consented API scopes.

+### Users

+This tab manages all of the users in your organization.
+The credentials that you use to access this dashboard are the same that you will use to access an account on your application, so these users will contain all of the developers who are working with Okta on the dashboard as well as all of your application's users.
+If you ever need to manage your users as an administrator, this tab will give you access to reset passwords, activate/deactivate accounts, assign users to applications or groups within your organization, or hard edit information about their profile as stored in Okta.

 ### Claims

 Okta stores certain fields of information about users, such as firstName and lastName.
 You can create additional fields for okta to track about users called claims through the dashboard.

 To create a claim, start in the Developer Console, and go to API > Authorization Servers, and click on the name of an authorization server.
-Under the Claims tab, there is an Add Claim button that can be used to encode a new variable into a token.
+Under the Claims tab, there is an `Add Claim` button that can be used to encode a new variable into a token.

 For more info about Claims, visit the [Okta Docs](https://developer.okta.com/docs/guides/customize-authz-server/create-claims/).

 ### Scopes

-**_ADD QUICK GUIDE ON SCOPES_**
+Scopes specify what access privileges are being requested as part of the authorization.
+For example, the `email` scope requests access to the user's email address.

+To create a scope, start in the Developer Console, and go to API > Authorization Servers, and click on the name of an authorization server.
+Under the Scopes tab, there is an `Add Scope` button that can be used to create a new scope.
+Then, go to `src/index.js` and add the scope to the `config` object.

+For more info about creating Scopes, visit the [Okta Docs](https://developer.okta.com/docs/guides/customize-authz-server/create-scopes/)

-### Applications
+### Enable Self-Service Registration

-**_ADD QUICK GUIDE ON APPLICATIONS_**
+By default, new applications have self-service registration disabled, meaning that only administrators can create accounts on your applications.
+To enable self-service registration, navigate to Classic UI > Directory > Self-Service Registration.
+If you are using the default Okta client as the login form for your application, the tool will now display a message that says `Don't have an account?
+Sign up` at the bottom of the login tool which links to a registration form.

+After self-service registration is enabled, the page that you went to to activate it will contain registration settings.
+You can return here to change the required fields for creating an account, assign the new user to a group within your application, or toggle the email verification option.

 ## Finding key environment variables